LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaBodyParsers.md

 }
 ```

 Do you see how the code is simpler?
-It is because the `parse.text` body parser already sent a `400 BAD_REQUEST` response if something went wrong.
-So we don't have to check again in our action code, and we can safely assume that `request.body` contains the valid `String` body.
+This is because the `parse.text` body parser already sent a `400 BAD_REQUEST` response if something went wrong.
+We don’t have to check again in our action code, and we can safely assume that `request.body` contains the valid `String` body.

 Alternatively we can use: